bytebone/verbilobot/README.md

 ### Local Go

-To build and run the project locally, you will need to have Go installed on your machine.
+To build and run the project locally, you will need to have [Go](https://go.dev/) and [FFmpeg](https://ffmpeg.org/) installed on your machine.

 On Linux:
 ```bash